CarinaFo/berlin_brains_2023/README.md

 This is the repository for a 2-day workshop on advanced topics in M/EEG analyis using [MNE-Python](https://github.com/mne-tools/mne-python).
 The workshop is taking place October 12th-13th, 2023 in [Berlin](https://maps.app.goo.gl/nuLLdxN6jgG276e28).

+## How to get there

+Please see the folder `how_to_get_there` for further instructions on how to find the workshop location.

 ## Materials

 Authors of the material: